seppitux/FedoraGreenPilot/README.md

 1. Full system update
 2. RPM Fusion repositories activation (third-party software catalog)
 3. Graphics drivers installation adapted to your hardware (NVIDIA / Intel / AMD Radeon)
+6. Audio & video codecs installation (MP4, MKV, AVI, MP3...)

-4. ⚠️ **If Secure Boot is enabled, a new screen will prompt you for MOK enrollment**
+- ⚠️ **If Secure Boot is enabled, a new screen will prompt you for MOK enrollment**
-5. Audio & video codecs installation (MP4, MKV, AVI, MP3...)
+- 🚀 **The Automatically detects the correct driver version based on your NVIDIA GPU generation**

 ### 🎮 Driver Manager